 Doing science, however, requires a careful and systematic investigation, perseverance, and an unshakable curiosity to seek knowledge.
 However, it is not a lone journey.
 It cannot be.
 To do science, is to participate in the largest collective experience of mankind.

-Thus, all my efforts – internships, projects, term papers, conferences – are a desperate reflection of my desire to become a useful member of this sport, to develop and explore own niche.
+Thus, all my efforts – internships, projects, term papers, conferences – are a desperate reflection of my desire to become a useful member of this community, to develop and explore own niche.

-I am interested in understanding how genome evolution, at molecular as well as systems level, alters cell phenotype, guides anthropological diversity in populations; and how it can be applied in understanding the genetics of complex diseases.
-Focusing more on the methods development, I wish to work in areas that draw heavily from omics data using integrated quantitative and computational approaches.
+I am interested in understanding the structure of genome and its evolution at molecular and as well as systems level, how it alters the cell phenotype and leads to anthropological diversity in a population or complex genetic diseases.
+Focusing more on the methods development, I wish to work in omics driven areas that draw heavily from integrated experimental, quantitative, and computational approaches.

 As this blog develops, I plan to write several primer articles on my topics of interest.